 (ii) Metals of medium reactivity.
 For example, zinc, iron, lead, etc.

 (iii) Metals of high reactivity.
 For example, potassium, sodium, calcium, magnesium and aluminium.

 Ores of many metals are oxides.
 This is because oxygen is a very reactive element and is very abundant.

 Different techniques are to be used for obtaining the metals falling in each category Several steps are involved, in the extraction of pure metal from the ores.
-Summary of these steps is given in Fig 3.9.
+Summary of these steps is given in the figure below.

 The amount of heat evolved is so large that the metal is obtained in the molten state.

 The reaction of iron (III) oxide (Fe2O3) with aluminium is an exothermic process.
 Iron is obtained in molten state which is used to join railway tracks or cracked machine parts.
 This reaction is known as thermit reaction and the process is known as thermit process.

 Extraction of metals towards the top of activity series

 The metals at the higher end of the activity series are very reactive.
 Their oxides cannot be reduced with carbon because the metals have greater affinity for oxygen than carbon.
 Such metals are obtained by electrolytic reduction.
 Sodium, magnesium and calcium are obtained by the electrolytic reduction of their molten chlorides.
 The metals are obtained at the cathode while chlorine is liberated at the anode.
 The reactions may be represented as :